Assessment & appeal

 Appeal procedure

-Unsuccessful applicants to a programme and/or an associated scholarship may appeal following the rejection of their application (including application to EMJMD and Consortium scholarships that are attributed at the time of selection), provided that they have good arguments to oppose.
+Unsuccessful applicants to a programme and/or an associated scholarship may appeal following the rejection of their application (including application to EMJM and Consortium scholarships that are attributed at the time of selection), provided that they have good arguments to oppose.

 The procedure to follow for an appeal to the selection decision is set as follows:

-1. If the applicant does not agree with the final decision of the Eligibility and Selection Committee, then s/he may appeal this decision to the Quality Assurance Board.
+1. If the applicant does not agree with the final decision of the Eligibility and Selection Committee, then s/he may appeal this decision to the Quality Assurance Board .

 2. In order to be valid, the appeal must be in writing, using the following letter of settlement template (page 2 of this document) signed and dated, and sent (in .pdf format) by the applicant to the attention of: